-Example Design Challenge Area Example Corresponding Root Cause Labels The service delivery system is not always responsive to family needs • Some (organizations , funders , collaboratives , etc.) do not have policies or practices in place to use family input to guide decision-making about how to effectively , Some service providers lack the knowledge and skills they need to effectively (deliver services, make referrals, authentically engage diverse youth, etc.).
-Some youth/families lack the knowledge and skills they need to effectively engage in local decision-making processes. • Some (organizations, funders, collaboratives, etc.) are not sharing data or evaluation results to promote shared learning Community conditions are not Limited availability of affordable housing for families with low-incomes in place to support family health and wellbeing Healthy food is not available or accessible in all neighborhoods of the community Public transportation is not accessible in all neighborhoods of the community Healthcare is not accessible to all families
+Example Design Challenge Area Example Corresponding Root Cause Labels services, partnering with families, etc.) is within the boundary of their professional role.
+The service delivery system is not always responsive to family needs Some (organizations, funders, collaboratives, etc.) do not have policies or practices in place to use family input to guide decision-making about how to effectively Some service providers lack the knowledge and skills they need to effectively (deliver services, make referrals, authentically engage diverse youth, etc.).
+Some youth/families lack the knowledge and skills they need to effectively engage in local decision-making processes.
+Some (organizations, funders, collaboratives, etc.) are not sharing data or evaluation results to promote shared learning Community conditions are not Limited availability of affordable housing for families with low-incomes in place to support family health and wellbeing Healthy food is not available or accessible in all neighborhoods of the community Public transportation is not accessible in all neighborhoods of the community Healthcare is not accessible to all families